bytecodealliance/cargo-component/example/README.md

 # Component example

-This directory contains an example component implementing a simple "passthrough" service responsible for fetching the content bytes of a given URL from a supplied origin service.
+This directory contains an example component implementing a simple "passthrough cache" service responsible for fetching the content bytes of a given URL from a supplied origin service.

-The component imports two interfaces: a cache implementation for storing previously fetched content and a backend implementation for forwarding the request to when there is a cache miss.
+The component imports two interfaces: a cache implementation for storing previously fetched content and an "origin" backend implementation for forwarding the request to when there is a cache miss.

-It exports the same backend interface it is given as the origin.
+It exports the same backend interface as it imports, effectively wrapping the provided import interface with some simplistic caching logic.

 ## Building the component